Disparity Study Summary

 |Utilization analysis.
 To perform the utilization analysis, the Keen Independent study team is compiling and analyzing data on thousands of FHWA-, FTA-, FAA- and state-funded prime contracts and subcontracts that ADOT and local agencies awarded from July 2007 through June 2013.
 The study team is examining the type of work involved, location, size, timing and funding source for each prime contract and subcontract.
 The team will then analyze the percentage of contract dollars going to minority- and women-owned firms. |

-Keen Independent will compare the utilization of MBEs and WBEs on ADOT contracts with the dollars those firms might be expected to receive based on MBE/WBE availability for those types, locations and sizes of prime contracts and subcontracts.
+Keen Independent compared the utilization of MBEs and WBEs on ADOT contracts with the dollars those firms might be expected to receive based on MBE/WBE availability for those types, locations and sizes of prime contracts and subcontracts.

-The study team is also analyzing ADOT contracting processes, conditions in the Arizona marketplace and potential business assistance programs.
-As part of this research, the study team will develop statistical models and compile and analyze bids and proposals for ADOT planning, construction and engineering-related contracts.
+The study team also analyzed ADOT contracting processes, conditions in the Arizona marketplace and potential business assistance programs.
+As part of this research, the study team developed statistical models and compiled and analyzed bids and proposals for ADOT planning, construction and engineering-related contracts.

-The study team will also be conducting in-depth interviews with representatives of local trade associations, minority- and women-owned firms and other businesses.
-This research will be performed throughout the state.
+The study team also conducted in-depth interviews with more than 60 representatives of local trade associations, minority- and women-owned firms and other businesses.
+This research was performed throughout the state.